EPISODE 11 On the Road

 I found it difficult to believe A few weeks ago, I was working three jobs while arranging the details of my trip.
 Now I'm on a ship steaming toward Hawaii and Japan.
 Surreal.
 I felt full of fatigue and excitement and awe of my accomplishment.

 Evenings, I gravitated to the second-class bar to join my partying shipmates, mostly students.
 I don't recall many names.
 Eric and Rachel posing as California hippies, unabashedly seeking to experience the exotic drugs of the Far East.
 Gwen on her way to Tokyo University.
 She immediately coupled up with a steward and could be seen entering and exiting his cabin.
-Two civil engineers employed by a large US engineering firm which had a contract to improve the Saigon harbor.
-They were certain that the port soon would be used by US troops.
-They invited me to visit them, and I did.
+Two civil engineers employed by a large US engineering firm on their way to Saigon..
 Midori, a lovely Japanese woman returning home after a year studying at one of the Eastern women’s schools.
 I had not met a person from Japan before.
 She terminated our nascent relationship shortly after we arrived in Tokyo by telling me that her father would only approve of a relationship with a Japanese man.
 However, onboard she planted the seed for the strong affinity I still feel for the Japanese people.
 And finally, Stefan, an MIT student from Culver City, California.
 We just hit it off and became travel buddies in Japan.

 I confess that I feel about writing about my visit to Hawaii today about the same as I felt about visiting it 60 years ago.
 I feel obligated for the sake of continuity, Then, Japan was my destination.
 Now, I am more interested in reliving my time in Japan than struggling to describe the stop in Hawaii that I did not want and foggily recall.